 The Maldives has plenty to keep everyone entertained, whether you’re on a loved-up holiday for two or travelling with an easily-bored family.
-Try scuba diving, sunset cruises or Jet Ski safaris on the glittering blue sea, or stick to dry land with art galleries, chocolate shops, cocktail-making classes and even city excursions.
-Watersports, fine dining, spas and white sand beaches make these Indian Ocean resorts paradise for holiday-makers; here’s our selection of the best – all bookable with Culture Trip.
+Try scuba diving, sunset cruises or jet ski safaris on the glittering blue sea, or stick to dry land with art galleries, chocolate shops, cocktail-making classes and even city excursions.
+Watersports, fine dining, spas and white sand beaches make these Indian Ocean resorts paradise for holiday-makers.
+Here’s our selection of the best – all bookable with Culture Trip.

 Everything is oversized at this lavish resort just a 30-minute yacht transfer from Malé’s Velana International Airport.
 From huge rooms with private infinity pools to a kids club complete with its own water park, the whole family will feel truly indulged here.
 No need to stick to a boring buffet either; there are 11 restaurants and bars to choose from, including the magical treetop-nestled Terra, which serves Krug champagne with perfect sunset views.

 Even children are made to feel like VIPs at this Italian resort in Dhaalu Atoll.
 Under-12s are treated to a programme of activities including crab hunting, ice cream making and treasure hunts while mini luxury-lovers will adore junior yoga lessons, spa treatments and dedicated movie nights at the open-air beach cinema.
 While the little ones are occupied, you can enjoy spectacular scuba diving, champagne stargazing cruises and blissful treatments at the Baglioni Spa.